 At CliniKids we can be flexible in how we deliver telehealth services.
 We now offer assessment, therapy and ongoing management for children and their families through telehealth.
 Telehealth has developing research in a range of areas.
 We are committed to using best practice within telehealth and developing further research in this area.

 The CliniSibs Program at CliniKids has been designed to provide a place where siblings of children with autism can meet to share their experiences and feel supported to learn new ways of coping.
-This 10-week group program is facilitated by experienced Clinical Psychologists.
+This 6-week after-school group program is facilitated by experienced Clinical Psychologists.
 Contact us for more information.